AdamMoMu/AoANet_Notebook/README.md

  - A dataset can be chosen (not fully tested) under the 'Loading Data'/'Choose Dataset' section.
  - The Feature Detection Resnet attention window can be changed under the 'Setup' section.
  - The model options can all be changed under 'Training the Model'/'Model Parameters/Options'.

+**It is recommended to open the 'model.ipynb' file in Google Colab to improve the readability and formatting of the file.**